intel/pti-gpu/chapters/device_activity_tracing/LevelZero.md

     device, &host_timestamp, &device_timestamp);
 assert(status == ZE_RESULT_SUCCESS);
 ```
-Note, that host timestamp value corresponds to `CLOCK_MONOTONIC_RAW` on Linux or `QueryPerformanceCounter` on Windows, while device timestamp for GPU is collected in raw GPU cycles.
-Also note that not all bits of device timestamp are valid, to get exact number of valid bits use `timestampValidBits` field from `ze_device_properties_t` structure, e.g.:
+Host timestamp value corresponds to `CLOCK_MONOTONIC_RAW` on Linux or `QueryPerformanceCounter` on Windows, while device timestamp for GPU is collected in raw GPU cycles.

+Note that the number of valid bits for the device timestamp returned by `zeDeviceGetGlobalTimestamps` is `timestampValidBits`, while the global kernel timastamp returned by `zeEventQueryKernelTimestamp` has `kernelTimestampValidBits` (both values are fields of `ze_device_properties_t`).
+And currently `kernelTimestampValidBits` is less then `timestampValidBits`, so to map kernels into CPU timeline one may need to truncate device timestamp to `kernelTimestampValidBits`:
 ```cpp
 ze_device_properties_t props{ZE_STRUCTURE_TYPE_DEVICE_PROPERTIES, };
 ze_result_t status = zeDeviceGetProperties(device, &props);